thanhnhan311201/IR_System/README.md

         python3 -m virtualenv my_env
         ```

-        This command will create an executable environment named **my_env** with your python version.
+        This command will create an virtual environment named **my_env** with your python version.

     - To activate the virtual environment you just created, enter the following command at the command line.